MohsenVerdizadeh/Hand-of-the-King/README.md

 This project is licensed under the **MIT License**.

 ## 📬 Contact
-For any questions, contact 📧 Mohsenverdizadehkohi@gmail.com or visit 🔗 [https://github.com/MohsenVerdizadeh].
+For any questions, contact 📧 Mohsenverdizadehkohi@gmail.com.